The Product Regulation and Liability Review: Austria

 ii Burden of proof

-If the claim is based on the Product Liability Act the plaintiff has to prove the damage, the defect and the causal relationship between the defect and the damage.
-As liability under the Product Liability Act is based on strict liability, the issue of fault is of no relevance.
+If the claim is based on the Product Liability Act, then the plaintiff has to prove the damage, the defect and the causal relationship between the defect and the damage.
+Because liability under the Product Liability Act is based on strict liability, the issue of fault is of no relevance.

 In civil proceedings the general standard of proof is 'highly probable'.